 Hedgerow Pesto – Recipes for Foraged Greens

-Foraging for wild plants and herbs is a great way to get in touch with nature, and one of the most rewarding ways to make use of them is by turning them into delicious pesto.
+Foraging for wild plants and herbs is a great way to get in touch with nature.
+One of the most rewarding recipes for foraged greens is by turning them into delicious pesto.
 Pesto is a traditional Italian sauce made from herbs, nuts, garlic, oil and cheese.
-It can be used as a topping on pasta or as a dip for vegetables, and it’s super easy to make from foraged ingredients.
+It can be used as a topping on pasta or as a tasty dip for vegetables, and it’s super easy to make from foraged ingredients.

 Wild plants such as wild garlic, Jack-By-The-Hedge and hairy bittercress are all come to their best during the spring and summer, so it makes sense to make the most of this delicious free source of food!